lwthiker/curl-impersonate/README.md

 docker build -t curl-impersonate-chrome chrome/
 ```
 The resulting image contains:
-* `/build/out/curl-impersonate` - The curl binary after the necessary modifications.
-It is compiled statically against libcurl, boringssl, and libnghttp2 so that it won't conflict with any existing libraries on your system.
+* `/build/out/curl-impersonate` - The curl binary that can impersonate Chrome.
+It is compiled statically against libcurl, BoringSSL, and libnghttp2 so that it won't conflict with any existing libraries on your system.
 You can use it from the container or copy it out.
 Tested to work on Ubuntu 20.04.
 * `/build/out/curl_chrome98` - A wrapper script that launches `curl-impersonate` with the needed headers and ciphers to impersonate Chrome 98.

 You can use them inside the docker, copy them out using `docker cp` or use them in a multi-stage docker build.
 If you use it outside this container: